Reading for pleasure, for life

 Posted on 05 March 2020 by Mr Roundtree

-We can all agree that reading is important, but do you realise just how important reading actually is?
+Today is World Book Day – it’s a great time to celebrate the powers of reading.
+We all agree that reading is important, but do you realise just how many great benefits regular reading for pleasure has?

 The benefits of reading for pleasure for your child (and you!):

 - Reading for pleasure is more important for children’s cognitive development – their brain power – than their parents’ level of education.